get543/linux-beginner-guide/Ultimate Guide For Beginner Linux User.md

 #### Note
 > You can use this as a guide if you are using *ubuntu or ubuntu based** distros.
-> I think some of this will work to on **debian** distros
+> I think some of this will work to on **debian** distros.

-> If you see something like this `<name>` in the command, remove the brackets and replace it with what it says
+> If you see something like this `<name>` in the command, remove the brackets and replace it with what the bracket says.

-> Read!
-Before copy and pasting
+> Read before copy and pasting!

 # Update & Upgrade Package
 ```bash